joshhsoj1902/helm-crd/ISSUE.md

 ### Workaround 1 - No crd-install, dedicated crd chart

+This workaround doesn't use the `crd-install`.
+Instead it creates a helm chart that only holds CRDs.
+That chart must then be installed/updated before the main chart.

 This is a variation on many examples you see online where install steps will instruct you to install the crd using a `kubectl apply` before running the helm install.
 Instead it leverages helm.
 This is useful if multiple CRDs are required.

 ```shell